NikLucoz/Midnight-Engine-2D/README.md

 ## What is Midnight Engine?

-Midnight Engine is a simple 2D Game Engine written in C++ that uses ECS Architecture (Entity Component System).
+Midnight Engine is a simple 2D Game Engine written in C++ that uses ECS Architecture (Entity Component System). \
 It was made to better learn C++ and understand how game engines work internally.
-Part of the architecture resembles what is shown in the lessons of Professor Dave Churchill of Memorial University of Newfoundland.
-I followed the lessons to better understand the fundamentals behind an engine and then expanded its features from there.
+Part of the architecture resembles what is shown in the lessons of Professor Dave Churchill of Memorial University of Newfoundland. \
+I followed his lessons to better understand the fundamentals behind an engine and then expanded its features from there. \
-The name "Midnight" comes from the usual hours in which I worked on the engine!
+The engine got its name from the hours I typically spent working on it.

 ## Table of Contents
 1. [What is Midnight Engine?](#what-is-midnight-engine)